Timothy Woods

 1. Gloves — I use nitrile gloves with a white cotton glove liner.
 With these gloves, you’ll feel the meat in your hands, so you can trim and grill with ease.
 They help grip the meat better and are easy to remove.

-2. Cutting board — A whole brisket is a big piece of meat, and it takes a lot of space.
+2. Cutting board — A whole brisket is a big piece of meat, and it takes up a lot of space.
 You’ll need a butcher block or a wooden cutting board for a brisket so you don’t damage other surfaces.
 Also, you’ll be able to handle and move the meat easily on a big cutting board.

 Also Read: Best Cutting Board for Meat